browserify/browserify/readme.markdown

 relative requires will be resolvable.

 If `file` is an array, each item in `file` will be required.
+In `file` array form, you can use a string or object for each item.
+Object items should have a `file` property and the rest of the parameters will be used for the `opts`.

 Use the `expose` property of opts to specify a custom dependency name.
 `require('./vendor/angular/angular.js', {expose: 'angular'})` enables `require('angular')`